WinterShadowy/ChatAI-Cpp/README.md

+## Hint:
+This project is no longer under maintenance.

+If you want to implement C++and AI interaction, you can refer to my new project: [ALL-AI-Cpp](https://github.com/WinterShadowy/ALL-AI-Cpp), which has richer and more powerful features.

+If it's helpful to you, you can point out a star for my project.
+Your star is the driving force behind my updates.

 ## Basic Overview
 1. A lightweight C++library for interacting with OpenAI, which only supports chatting with AI.
 2. It is based on the Github project: [openai-cpp](https://github.com/olrea/openai-cpp) for secondary development.